marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/amd-gcn-options.rst

   :samp:`gfx906`
     Compile for GCN5 Vega 20 devices (gfx906).

+.. option:: -msram-ecc=on

+  Compile binaries suitable for devices with the SRAM-ECC feature enabled, disabled, or either mode.
+This feature can be enabled per-process on some devices.
+The compiled code must match the device mode.
+The default is :samp:`any`, for devices that support it.

 .. option:: -mstack-size=bytes

   Specify how many :samp:`{bytes}` of stack space will be requested for each GPU